Constrained Probabilistic Mask Learning for Task-specific Undersampled MRI Reconstruction: Introduction

+Most closely related to our work, \cite{razumov_optimal_2022, razumov_optimal_2022-1} propose a direct undersampling mask optimization scheme based on iterative gradient sampling (IGS), which repeatedly determines k-space elements that contribute the most to a loss criterion.

-In this work, we propose \berm: A fully differentiable \textbf{pro}babilistic framework for \textbf{m}ask optimization.
-By framing the search for an optimal mask as a probabilistic optimization problem for a pre-specified acceleration factor, \berm\ is able to find the optimal undersampling distribution using ideas from relaxed categorical optimization in deep learning research.
-In particular, this allows tailored results to the given downstream task and anatomic region (Figure~\ref{fig:intro}), making it a versatile and data-driven all-purpose mask generator.
+In contrast to previous work, we examine the potential of directly learning the mask itself via projected gradient descent.
+Our method called \berm\ is a fully differentiable, learning-based, and \textbf{pro}babilistic framework for \textbf{m}ask optimization.
+By framing the search for an optimal mask as a probabilistic optimization problem for a pre-specified acceleration factor, \berm\ is able to find the optimal undersampling distribution using ideas from relaxed categorical optimization in deep learning research. \berm\ optimizes the parameters of the undersampling distribution directly without the need for a model, resulting in runtimes of up to a few seconds. \berm\ does not operate under the assumption of any predetermined undersampling pattern.
+As such, it adapts to deliver bespoke results tailored to the specific requirements of the downstream task and the anatomical region as depicted in Figure~\ref{fig:intro}.
+This adaptability makes \berm\ a versatile, data-driven tool, capable of serving as an all-purpose mask generator.